 This handbook is a guide for students pursuing graduate degrees in Sociology at Brandeis University.
-It contains essential information on the PhD (including the joint doctorate with the Heller School and the joint doctorate with the Near Eastern and Judaic Studies Department) and MA programs (in Sociology and in Sociology and Women's, Gender, and Sexuality Studies).
+It contains essential information on the PhD (including the joint doctorate with the Heller School) and MA programs (in Sociology and in Sociology and Women's, Gender, and Sexuality Studies).